leodamasceno/ping2me/README.md

 - SMTP
   - Send emails when the application detects a host down
   - SMTP can be configured to be used locally with or without TLS

+## Scenarios
+- Real-time monitoring
+  - It keeps checking the hosts configured via *config.yaml* but do not store any data
+  - SMTP is not available
+  - "Last issues" view is not available
+  - Report is not available
+- Real-time monitoring with database
+  - It keeps checking the hosts configured via *config.yaml* and stores issues to database via *crawler*
+  - SMTP feature checks the last issues from database and sends an alert
+  - "Last issues" view is available and will show the last 10 issues by default
+  - Availability report shows the health of the hosts

 ## Dependencies